tkn-tub/ns3-gym/doc/manual/source/tracing.rst

 contains all of the trace events for both interfaces.
 The events would be disambiguated by trace context strings.

-You can enable ascii tracing on a collection of protocol/interface pairs by providing an ``Ipv4InterfaceContainer``.
+You can enable ASCII tracing on a collection of protocol/interface pairs by providing an ``Ipv4InterfaceContainer``.
 For each protocol of the proper type (the same type as is managed by the device helper), tracing is enabled for the corresponding interface.
 Again, the ``<Node>`` is implicit since there is a